LawnchairLauncher/lawnicons/CONTRIBUTING.md

 **Icon Pusher**

-1. Download and launch Icon Pusher.
+1. Install and open Icon Pusher.
 2. Select the icons you want to upload or select all by pressing the square in the top right.
 3. Submit the selected apps.
 4. View your submission on the Icon Pusher website.